U.S. shale shippers will pay surcharge for Trump steel tariffs

 Another pipeline operator, EPIC Midstream Holdings LP, recently began filling a new 400,000 bpd crude pipeline from the Permian and expects to begin making deliveries this quarter, President Brian Freed said in an interview with Reuters on Monday.

-Reporting by Collin Eaton in Houston and Devika Krishna Kumar in New York; Editing by Dan Grebler, Steve Orlofsky and Will Dunham
+Reporting by Collin Eaton in Houston and Devika Krishna Kumar in New York; Editing by Dan Grebler, Steve Orlofsky, Will Dunham and David Gregorio